sprintup/javapractice/README.md

 I'm trying to keep the readmes for the various chapters updated in the main branch, but it's best to check out that branch to view the most up to date readme.

+## Notes
+- All the changes from all the chapters is available here: https://github.com/sprintup/javapractice/pull/10/files